 Beading wire can loosen from the crimp beads that secure it to the clasp or break from abrasion and wear.
 When this happens, you will need to restring the necklace and attach the clasp using new crimp beads.

 This is one of the harder simple repairs, only because working with crimp beads can be difficult for new jewelry makers.
-In order for a crimp bead to hold, you need to find the right size crimp for the beading wire your are using.
-You can flatten crimps with flat nosed pliers, but for a professional finish, special crimping pliers like the Om Tara will make the job easy and give longer lasting and beautiful results.
+In order for a crimp bead to hold, you need to find the right size crimp for the beading wire you are using.
+You can flatten crimps with flat-nosed pliers, but for a professional finish, special crimping pliers will make the job easy and give longer-lasting and beautiful results.

 03 of 07